mina-deploy/mina/README.md

 end
 ```

-In this example above, if you type `vh down`, it simply invokes the other
+In this example above, if you type `mina down`, it simply invokes the other
 subtasks which queues up their commands.
 The commands will be ran after
 everything.

 Deploying
 ---------

-Van Helsing provides the `deploy` command which *queue*s up a deploy script for
+Mina provides the `deploy` command which *queue*s up a deploy script for
 you.

 ``` ruby